DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Documentation or Code Contributions ####

-If you are interested in contributing documentation or code changes, the project generally uses the [GitHub Flow](https://githubflow.github.io/) branching workflow and accepts contributions via Pull Requests.
+If you are interested in contributing documentation or code changes, the project generally uses the branching workflow and accepts contributions via Pull Requests.
+If you are new to GitHub flow and want to have better understanding of it with image visualization, use link: https://guides.github.com/introduction/flow/
+For more details on GitHub flow use link: [GitHub Flow](https://githubflow.github.io/)

 The basic steps for working with GitHub Flow is as follows: